-Create a helmet that reduces the acceleration of the head (Styrofoam sphere) when it is hit by an impact imparting a maximum of 15 Joules of energy.
+Create a helmet that reduces the acceleration of the head (Styrofoam sphere) when it experiences an impact.
 All teams will be tested with the same impact force.
-The impact will be created by an anvil consisting of a foam exercise block.
+The impact will be created by an anvil made of a wood block.